near-x/awesome-nft/README.md

 # awesome-nft
-Awesome NFTs Projects and Toolkits
+Awesome NFTs Projects and Toolkits built with NEAR

 ## Standards